baranovskis/XPS-9570-Fedora-39-Post-Install-Guide/README.md

  # Fedora 39 Post Install Guide
-Things to do after installing Fedora 39
+ Things to do after installing Fedora 39 (specially for Dell XPS 9570)

 ## Faster Updates
 * `sudo nano /etc/dnf/dnf.conf`
 * Copy and replace the text with the following: